iphosi/IFD-FSJ/README.md

 # Self-Instruct Few-Shot Jailbreaking: Decompose the Attack into Pattern and Behavior Learning

+## Introduction

+This repo includes a implementation of the algorithm proposed in the paper [Self-Instruct Few-Shot Jailbreaking: Decompose the Attack into Pattern and Behavior Learning](https://arxiv.org/abs/2501.07959).

 ## Quickstart

 ### Step 1: Clone the repository